muralidharanv84/aqi-web/docs/design.md

 ### Resolution Selection
 - Use `raw` for ranges under 24 hours.
 - Use `1h` for ranges over 24 hours.
+- This is handled automatically by the frontend (no UI selector).
 - `raw` supports a maximum window of 14 days.
 - A future `24h` (daily) aggregation will be added for longer windows.